 International travel information from MDH, including lists of vaccines recommended for various countries around the world.
 Hepatitis A vaccine is recommended for travelers to a number of countries.

-- Travelers' Health: Hepatitis, Viral, Type A
+- CDC: Travelers' Health: Hepatitis, Viral, Type A

 CDC's main page on hepatitis A and international travel.